rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

   Programs which may be combined with others, such as CLI pipelines and developer tooling, or even anything which wants crash-reporting, should usually avoid `-Cstrip=symbols`.

+Note that, at any level, removing debuginfo only necessarily impacts "friendly" introspection.
+`-Cstrip` cannot be relied on as a meaningful security or obfuscation measure, as disassemblers and decompilers can extract considerable information even in the absence of symbols.

 ## symbol-mangling-version

 This option controls the [name mangling] format for encoding Rust item names